SoCal Winter Cup presented by NIKE — Tournament Rules 2018

-- This tournament shall be played under F.I.F.A. rules as modified by CYSA-South for youth competition with the following additions/clarifications:
+- This tournament shall be played under F.I.F.A. rules as modified by Cal-South for youth competition (including rules associated with small sided games initiative) with the following additions/clarifications:

 - Decisions relating to the interpretation of the Tournament Rules can only be made by the Tournament Director(s).